pr454nn4kum4r/pkw4r3/README.md

 # pkw4r3
 This is an attempt to create a POC of Crypto Ransomware.
 Please use this for only educational purposes only.

-Testing POC:
+More details and explaination about the POC Crypto Ransomware Framework are defined in [Creating a POC Crypto Ransomware - 1](https://prasannakumar.in/infosec/creating-a-poc-crypto-ransomware-framework-1/ "Creating a POC Crypto Ransomware - 1")

-Requirements:
+#### Requirements:
 1) Apache+PHP Stack for C&C Server
 I have developed everything on Kali Machine as attacker machine.
 I didnt test this on Windows Machine.